 Each situation is different and requires a different response.
-To consider the most effective response to ensure the child, young person or vulnerable adult's safety and wellbeing, you may need to gather information and facts.
+To consider the most effective response to ensure the child's safety and wellbeing, you may need to gather information and facts.
 This could include:

 - Make notes fill out an Incident Report Form.
-Date and sign the entry. - Continue to observe record what you observe on the additional notes section on the overleaf of the Incident Report Form, and date and sign each entry. - Consult colleagues get support and advice from the Safeguarding Officer, colleagues and supervisors.
-Compare notes and brainstorm possible strategies. - Develop action plans based on procedures Consult procedures and processes about what to do. - Talk to other agencies about helping the family collaborate with or engage community health services, local government services, regional Department of Human Services/Child, Young People & Vulnerable Adults Protection contacts, and disability services.
-You may want to call a case meeting. - Talk to the child, young person or vulnerable adult do this with respect for their need for privacy and confidentiality. - Talk to the parents or carers only do this when it will not jeopardise the safety of the child, young person or vulnerable adult.
+Date and sign the entry. - Continue to observe record what you observe on the additional notes section on the overleaf of the incident Report Form, and date and sign each entry. - Consult colleagues get support and advice from the Safeguarding Officer, colleagues and supervisors.
+Compare notes and brainstorm possible strategies. - Develop action plans based on procedures Consult procedures and processes about what to do. - Talk to other agencies about helping the family collaborate with or engage community health services, local government services, regional Department of Human Services/Child Protection contacts, and disability services.
+You may want to call a case meeting. - Talk to the child do this with respect for the child's or young person's need for privacy and confidentiality. - Talk to the parents or carers only do this when it will not jeopardise the safety of the child or young person.